pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 1. **Direct applicant (unknown):** They found your job online and applied.
 2. **Headhunted:** Someone reached out and convinced them to consider the role.
-3. **Direct applicant (positively influenced):** They’ve had a good experience with your company—through events, community partnerships, or your product.
+3. **Direct applicant (positively influenced):** They've had a good experience with your company, through events, community partnerships, or your product.
 4. **Referral:** A current employee recommended them.

 Each of these channels deserves your attention.
-Let’s break them down.
+Let's break them down.

 ---

 ## Direct Applicants

 These are the folks who stumble across your job listing and decide to apply.
 If you're lucky, you'll find great candidates this way.
-But relying *only* on this method is risky—especially if you’re not a household name.
+But relying *only* on this method is risky, especially if you're not a household name.

-Unless you’re Google or Meta, visibility is a challenge.
+Unless you're Google or Meta, visibility is a challenge.
 There are far more jobs than available top-tier engineers right now, and in cities like London, NYC, or SF, the competition is intense.

-Here’s how you can improve your odds:
+Here's how you can improve your odds:

 ### ✏️ Write better job descriptions

-- Ditch gimmicky language like “rock star” or “ninja.”
+- Ditch gimmicky language like "rock star" or "ninja."
 - Avoid rigid checklists of tech requirements.
 - Focus on *what the person will learn and do*, not just what they need to bring.
 - Be professional, human, and clear.

 For example, say:
-> “You’ll work on scaling our data infrastructure to handle petabytes of data.”
+> "You'll work on scaling our data infrastructure to handle petabytes of data."
 Not:
-> “Must have experience with petabyte-scale data systems.”
+> "Must have experience with petabyte-scale data systems."

 ### 📢 Get your listing in front of the right people

 - Use job boards like Stack Overflow, but research whether the investment is worthwhile.
 - For niche roles, post in relevant communities or mailing lists.
-- Use platforms like Hacker News (e.g. "Who’s Hiring?" threads), but respect the tone and etiquette of the space.
+- Use platforms like Hacker News (e.g. "Who's Hiring?" threads), but respect the tone and etiquette of the space.

 ---

 ## Headhunting and Recruitment Agencies

-Sometimes you need to go out and find people—especially for senior or specialized roles.
+Sometimes you need to go out and find people, especially for senior or specialized roles.

 Recruiters can help, but proceed carefully.
 Their quality varies wildly, and bad recruiters waste your time (and damage your brand).

 ### Tips for working with recruiters:

 - Ask your network for recommendations.
-- Meet them before committing—ideally in person.
+- Meet them before committing, ideally in person.
 - Let them visit your office to understand your culture.
 - Ask for sample candidate profiles.
 - Understand their process and make sure they treat candidates with respect.